 BOTOX Cosmetic works on the upper third, the expressive area, of the face.
 BOTOX Cosmetic does not work on the other kind of wrinkles – static wrinkles.
 Static wrinkles show themselves at all times, not unlike a wrinkled shirt.
 Static wrinkles are the result of sun damage, decreasing collagen production, and natural aging.
 Static wrinkles can be addressed with dermal fillers.

-People sometimes worry about injecting the botulinum toxin (basically what BOTOX is made of) into their skin.
-Scientists first discovered back in the 1950’s that when the botulinum toxin is injected in minute amounts, it does nothing more than temporarily stop a muscle from contracting.
+Yes, BOTOX has undergone numerous clinical trials and is considered safe.
+People sometimes worry about injecting botulinum toxin (basically what BOTOX is made of) into their skin.
+Scientists first discovered back in the 1950s that when the botulinum toxin is injected in minute amounts, it does nothing more than temporarily stop a muscle from contracting.

 This is how BOTOX Cosmetic stops dynamic wrinkles from forming during muscle contractions.
 Since its approval in 2002, BOTOX Cosmetic has been used hundreds of millions of times around the world, with very few side effects of any sort.

-The skill of the injector is important to be sure BOTOX Cosmetic is injected into the correct muscle.
-That’s where Dr. Gill’s extensive understanding of facial anatomy and experience with BOTOX Cosmetic comes into play.
+The skill of the healthcare provider is important to ensure BOTOX Cosmetic is injected into the correct muscle.
+That’s where the providers at Naples Aesthetic Institute’s extensive understanding of facial anatomy and experience with BOTOX Cosmetic comes into play.

 An inexperienced injector can inject the BOTOX into an incorrect muscle, or it may migrate, leading to temporary problems such as a droopy eyelid.